IanWalston/ianwalston/README.md

 ### Ian Walston - Front-end focused full stack web developer

-I am exactly where the human and computer meet each other.

-It’s a pretty cool place to be.

 I build web apps and APIs using ***javascript***.

 ***Express*** in the backend, ***React*** in the frontend.